chhoumann/PodNotes/docs/docs/commands.md

 Episode links look like this: [https://pod.link/1138055739/episode/1732808e781cc64a30d7feba0467b63a](https://pod.link/1138055739/episode/1732808e781cc64a30d7feba0467b63a).

 They can be used to share the episode with others, no matter what podcast app they use.

+## Transcribe current episode
+This command will transcribe the currently playing episode using OpenAI's Whisper model.

+The transcription will be saved in the location specified in the transcript settings.

+Note: This feature requires an OpenAI API key to be set in the settings.